avinetworks/ansible/collections/ansible_collections/vmware/nsx_alb/docs/avi_upgradestatusinfo.rst

                   - List of patches applied to this node.
                 </div>
                                 <div style="font-size: small">
-                  - Example  base-image is 18.2.6 and a patch 6p1 is applied, then a patch 6p5 applied, this field will indicate the [{'6p1', '6p1_image_uuid'},
+                  - Example  base-image is 18.2.6 and a patch 6p1 is applied, then a patch 6p5 applied.
                 </div>
                                 <div style="font-size: small">
-                  - {'6p5', '6p5_image_uuid'}] value.
+                  - This field will indicate the [{'6p1', '6p1_image_uuid'}, {'6p5', '6p5_image_uuid'}] value.
                 </div>
                                 <div style="font-size: small">
                   - Field introduced in 18.2.8, 20.1.1.